 These cars give us a glimpse into the future.

-International auto shows tend to be where automakers unleash their most wild and futuristic concept cars.
+International auto shows tend to be where automakers unleash their most wild and coll future cars.
 Interestingly, the 2018 Detroit Auto Show wasn't one of the most outlandish shows in terms of concept cars.
 Sometimes we get to see wild concept sports cars or mid-engined supercars.
 This year's Detroit show was clearly more grounded in reality because three of the concepts on our list are SUVs and the other two are sedans.
 This means that these concepts from the Motor City may actually end up reaching production in the future.

 The first concept on our list in the Infiniti Q Inspiration.
 Most automakers decided to focus on SUVs at Detroit, but Infiniti opted to reveal a sedan concept instead.
 The Q Inspiration is clearly far from reaching production, considering that it has rear suicide doors, enormous wheels, and a futuristic interior.
 While it likely won't reach production exactly the way we see it now, we could see some design elements from this concept on a next generation midsize sedan when Infiniti finally replaces the Q70.
 Or, perhaps, could this preview an all-new flagship?

 When it comes to concept cars, Detroit 2018 was the year of the crossover.
 Lexus came out in full force with its LF-1 Limitless SUV Concept.
 Like the Infiniti sedan, this Lexus SUV seems pretty far away from production.
 The LF-1 mainly shows off a bold design language that we could see on a future flagship sedan from Lexus.
 The Lexus RX is a very nice car, so we would love to see a flagship crossover that sits above it in the lineup.
 Lexus said that the LF-1 could be powered by a fuel cell, hybrid, plug-in hybrid, gasoline, or even an all-electric drivetrain.